Aneerban1411/MNIST/README.md

 <h2>What was the best?</h2>
 After validating the accuracy of all the three above, I concluded that CNN provided the best result.
 So CNN was used to make the predictions on the test.csv data.

-This Project was in colebaration with <a url='github.com/rakshana0802' >Rakshana0802</a>
+This Project was in colebaration with github.com/Rakshana0802